 The three common types of sedation are:

-Inhalation sedation, such as nitrous oxide (also known as laughing gas), is typically administered in combination with a local anesthetic for pain prevention.
+Inhalation sedation (also known as laughing gas), is typically administered in combination with a local anesthetic for pain prevention.

 Oral Sedation involves pills or liquid taken orally.
 The medication allows patients to enter a state of total relaxation during treatment.
 Usually, patients also receive an injection of local anesthetic as well.